Trends

 We recreated a mini-rainforest environment in the bedroom by plugging in a small heater and using a humidifier (hopefully the police won’t think we have a marijuana grow-up!).
 We bought one of these devices to suck the mucus out of a baby’s nose—Mark hates it but at least he helps him breathe better.
 We tried to give him some Advil pediatric drops—again, he hates the raisin taste but it can’t hurt him.

-And then, Feng and I caught the cold.
+And then, Feng and I got sick.
 It was bound to happen.

 Tylenol, Sinustab… we are like drug dealers at home.
 “I trade you an Advil for a Tylenol Extra Strength.”
 “Sure, but I need to finish my Strepsil first, my throat is killing me.”